 Andrew (b.
 1987) is a documentary photographer, videographer and multimedia journalist based between his native Canada and adopted Brazil.

-Andrew is interested in stories that reflect the consequences of neoliberalism and the precariousness of the current age of crisis, focusing on people and communities resisting atomization, commodification, exploitation and those offering alternatives.
+Andrew is interested in stories that explore the legacies of capitalism and neoliberalism, focusing on people and communities resisting atomization, commodification, exploitation and those offering alternatives.
 Through his work, Andrew seeks to explore urgent issues that are relevant beyond borders and the immediate news cycle.
-He has contributed his work to the Toronto Star, O Estadão and Mongabay, among others, while NGO clients include Amazon Watch and the Articulação dos Povos Indígenas do Brasil (APIB).
+He has contributed his work to the Globe and Mail, Toronto Star, Folha de São Paulo and O Estadão, while NGO clients include Mongabay, Amazon Watch and the Articulação dos Povos Indígenas do Brasil (APIB).
 In addition to being exhibited publicly both in Canada and Brazil, his work has been recognized by the International Photography Awards and the News Photographer's Association of Canada.

 Andrew is a native English speaker as well as being fluent in Brazilian Portuguese.

 He is currently based in Toronto, Canada, and is available for assignments.